RBC expects no further BoC rate cuts

 GST cut for first-time buyers of homes under $1M

-General Cedric Pelletier 30 May
+General 30 May

 Prime Minister says move will save Canadians up to $50,000 and boost housing supply amid affordability crisis